gbdev/pandocs/content/Video_Display.md

 Specifies the upper/left positions of the Window area.
 (The window is an alternate background area which can be displayed above of the normal background.
-OBJs (sprites) may be still displayed above or behinf the window, just as for normal BG.)
+OBJs (sprites) may be still displayed above or behind the window, just as for normal BG.)
 The window becomes visible (if enabled) when positions are set in range WX=0..166, WY=0..143.
-A postion of WX=7, WY=0 locates the window at upper left, it is then completly covering normal background.
+A position of WX=7, WY=0 locates the window at upper left, it is then completely covering normal background.

 LCD Monochrome Palettes
 -----------------------